-The Meeting is held for the following purposes:
+The Meeting is being held for the following purposes:

-- 1. to receive and consider the financial statements of the Corporation for the year ended December 31, 2021 and the report of the auditors thereon; - 2. to appoint PricewaterhouseCoopers LLP, Chartered Accountants as the auditor of the Corporation for the ensuing year and to authorize the directors to fix their remuneration; - 3. to elect the directors of the Corporation for the ensuing year; - 4. to consider, and if deemed advisable, to pass, with or without variation, an ordinary resolution to approve the 10% rolling Stock Option Plan of the Corporation, as amended, as more particularly described in the Circular: - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution to approve the Employee Share Purchase Plan of the Corporation, as more particularly described in the Circular; - 6. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution of the disinterested Shareholders to approve the Restricted Share Unit Plan of the Corporation, as amended, as more particularly described in the Circular; - 7. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution of the disinterested Shareholders to approve the Deferred Share Unit Plan of the Corporation, as amended, as more particularly described in the Circular; and - 8. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.
+- to receive and consider the comparative financial statements of the Corporation for the year ended December 31, 2022, together with the report of the auditor thereon, as more particularly described under heading "BUSINESS OF THE MEETING - Financial Statements" of the Information Circular; - 2. to elect directors of the Corporation for the ensuing year, as more particularly described under heading "BUSINESS OF THE MEETING Election of Directors" of the Information Circular; - 3. to appoint PricewaterhouseCoopers LLP, Chartered Accountants, as the auditor of the Corporation for the ensuing year and to authorize the directors to determine the remuneration to be paid to the auditor, as more particularly described under heading "BUSINESS OF THE MEETING Appointment of Auditor" of the Information Circular; - 4. to consider, and if deemed advisable, to pass, with or without variation, an ordinary resolution to approve the 10% rolling Stock Option Plan of the Corporation, as more particularly described under heading "BUSINESS OF THE MEETING Approval of Existing 10% Rolling Stock Option Plan" of the Information Circular; - 5. to consider and, if deemed advisable, to pass, with or without variation, an ordinary resolution of the Shareholders to approve the Restricted Share Unit Plan of the Corporation, as amended, as more particularly described under heading "BUSINESS OF THE MEETING Approval of RSU Plan, as Amended" of the Information Circular; and - 6. to transact such other business as may properly come before the Meeting or any adjournments or postponements thereof.

-The nature of the business to be transacted at the Meeting is described in further detail in the Circular.
+The nature of the business to be transacted at the Meeting is described in further detail in the management information circular of the Corporation dated April 26, 2023 (the "Information Circular").